boucadair/simple-ipfix-fixes/draft-ietf-opsawg-ipfix-fixes.md

 : The [IPFIX Information Element Semantics] subregistry is intended to assign numbers for semantics names, not to provide a mechanism for adding semantics to the IPFIX Protocol, and as such requires a Standards Action {{?RFC8126}} to modify.

 Additional Information:
-: See the IP Flow Information Export (IPFIX) Entities registry at [https://www.iana.org/assignments/ipfix/ipfix.xhtml#ipfix-information-element-semantic].
+: See the IP Flow Information Export (IPFIX) Entities registry ([https://www.iana.org/assignments/ipfix/ipfix.xhtml#ipfix-information-element-semantic]).

 ## informationElementUnits